Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 	*	Use command *locate_data_file* to get a path to data files used by test script.
 (Make sure to have this command not inside catch statement if it is used.)
 	*	Use DRAW commands to reproduce the situation being tested.
 	*	If test case is added to describe existing problem and the fix is not available, add TODO message for each error to mark it as known problem.
 The TODO statements must be specific so as to match the actually generated messages but not all similar errors.
-	*	Make sure that in case of failure the test produces message containing word “Error” or other recognized by test system as error (see files parse.rules).
+	*	Make sure that in case of failure the test produces message containing word "Error" or other recognized by test system as error (see files parse.rules).
 4. If the test case uses data file(s) not yet present in the test database, these can be put to subfolder data of the test grid, and integrated to Git along with the test case.
 5. Check that the test case runs as expected (test for fix: OK with the fix, FAILED without the fix; test for existing problem: BAD), and integrate to Git branch created for the issue.